Soneva Fushi Hotel & Villas, Maldives

 Dripping with rustic charm and stylish minimalism, Soneva Fushi’s spacious villas and retreats are tucked within lush jungle foliage and looking out onto a UNESCO-protected reef beyond.
 The hideaways range from one-bedroom boltholes to a huge nine-bedroom villa, some of which come with their own private pool.
 The sugar-white sand certainly makes up for the lack of a main pool – it will be hard to peel yourself away from it.

 The island also boasts a handful of Water Retreats on stilts over the dreamy lagoon.
-Choose from one or two bedrooms and they even come with a slide – no matter your age we guarantee it'll be fun!
+Choose from one or two bedrooms and they even come with a slide which guests slide down an average of 12 times a day – no matter your age we guarantee it'll be fun!

 Inside, the accommodation the mood is firmly eco-chic, with furniture crafted locally on the island using natural and sustainable materials, while the wood and fabrics used throughout blends in harmoniously with your island location.
 Open-air bathrooms lead out to a private walled garden, with direct access to the beach guaranteed for all villas.